htw-imi-showtime/showtime-website/content/ss23/bachelor/b6-security-audit-bot/features.md

 Since it is not enough to just know about the existence of open access points of the system, the second feature of our application includes the identification of the services behind them along with their version.
 In this way, the user can easily determine which applications running on a system are visible and accessible from the outside world.

 {{</section>}}

-{{<section title="Vulnerability Evaluation:">}}

-Our software scans the target service for vulnerabilities and generates reports with ratings of the severity of each vulnerability.
-The use of the Common Vulnerability Scoring System (CVSS) allows users to prioritize their remediation efforts accordingly.
-In addition, further references are provided so that users can further educate themselves about the vulnerability.

-{{</section>}}